-2025 Child Support Table Look-up
+2025 Child Support Table Look-up Explained

 The federal child support tables set out the amount of monthly child support payments for each province on the basis of the annual income of the spouse ordered to pay child support (the “support payer”) and the number of children for whom a table amount is payable.
-Refer to these Guidelines to determine whether special measures apply.

 Important Tips for Using the Table Look-up